How your score is protected

 - 2. No single person controls your score

-Different perspectives are weighted deliberately — peers as a group carry the most weight, and a perspective with too few raters (for example, a lone peer) is excluded entirely, with its weight redistributed to the perspectives that have enough voices.
+In 360 mode, different perspectives are weighted deliberately — peers as a group carry the most weight, and a perspective with too few raters (for example, a lone peer) is excluded entirely, with its weight redistributed to the perspectives that have enough voices.
+In advisor mode, by design a single named advisor rates the team directly, and score surfaces state which assessment mode the workspace runs.

 - 3. Too little data means no score — not a bad score

-Any behavior with fewer than 3 raters is suppressed: it shows as 'insufficient data' rather than a number.
-We never publish a score that one person's opinion could have produced, which also means no one can reverse-engineer who said what.
+In 360 mode, any behavior with fewer than 3 raters is suppressed: it shows as 'insufficient data' rather than a number, so no published 360 score is one a single opinion could have produced, and no one can reverse-engineer who said what.
+Advisor-mode scores are openly single-rater and labeled that way.

 - 4. Inflated self-ratings are automatically discounted